nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 ### Enhancements Implemented
-1. (Developer and User Guides) Replaced Markdown quote blocks with custom CSS boxes for informational and warning boxes.
-  The original MD quote blocks were hard to spot and thus readers may miss such messages.
-Hence, the custom boxes were created to make them more conspicuous.
+1. (Developer and User Guides) Replaced Markdown quote blocks with custom CSS boxes for informational and warning boxes as the original MD quote blocks were hard to spot and thus readers may miss such messages.
     - An example of the custom CSS boxes can be found in the ['Notations Used In This Guide'](../UserGuide.md#notations-used-in-this-guide) section of the user guide.
-2. (Developer and User Guides) Inserted 'buttons' throughout the guides to allow users to click and navigate back to the guides' tables of contents for easier navigation in our documentations.
+2. (Developer and User Guides) Inserted 'buttons' throughout the documentations to allow users to easily click and navigate back to the guides' tables of contents.
     - I tried to utilise JavaScript for a floating back-to-top button, but due to the time constraints and the need to fully understand the structure of the webpage theme that we're using on GitHub Pages, I decided to use simple HTML hyperlink buttons with some CSS styling instead.